-The Paragon Home Artist kiln is generally used for annealing, casting, fusing, moulding, sagging, slumping, china painting, dolls, figurines, glass work, glazes, lampwork, low-fire ceramics, silver clays, and raku, although it has other applications.
-It's a 1095°C cone 4, cylindrical kiln on wheels with a digital programmer, in Paragon blue or customised berry, black, jade, navy, pink, purple, or turquoise.
+The Paragon Home Artist kiln is generally used for annealing, casting, fusing, moulding, sagging, and slumping glass, china painting, decals, dolls, figurines, lampwork, lost wax, low-fire ceramics, silver clays, and raku, although it has other applications.
+It's a 1095°C cone 4 kiln with a digital programmer, in Paragon blue or customised berry, black, jade, navy, pink, purple, or turquoise.
 Learn about the Paragon Home Artist kiln on this page.

 Prices here are transparent: they're for UK-EU voltage, CE marked, CL CSA approved, and TUV tested kilns, and include a pro shelf kit, comprehensive instructions, GB-mainland delivery, UK VAT, and free continuing support from a top-tier international distributor.
 So you can start work straight away.

 For prices, trading terms, and secure on-line shopping, use the shop link below the menu bar near the top-right of any page.
 The order form is on the shop page, after the price list near the bottom.

 Kilns that weigh less than 30kg are delivered on a regular parcel-service van: they don't need a tail-lift lorry with a hydraulic pallet trolley so there are no GB-mainland delivery charges.